theforeman/foreman_remote_execution/doc/source/design/index.md

 - As a user I want to be able to override default values like (number of tries, retry interval, splay time, timeout, remote user...) when I plan an execution of command.

+- As a user I expect to see a the description of an input whenever i am being requested to provide the value for the input.

 Scenarios
 ---------